Protesters in Israel demand hostage deal in one of the largest demonstrations since Gaza conflict began

 Israel’s largest labor organization, the Histadrut, did not join the strike, though it encouraged employers to let workers participate.
 But many technology companies, law firms, academic institutions and private sector enterprises announced their participation and support, alongside citizens who declared they would take the day off or refrain from business transactions.

-Israeli President Isaac Herzog expressed support for the hostage families, while visiting the central gathering at Hostages Square in Tel Aviv.
+Israeli President Isaac Herzog expressed support for the hostage families, while visiting the central gathering at Hostages Square.
 “All of the people of Israel are anxious, concerned, and want the hostages to come home.
 There is not a single Israeli woman or man who does not want them home,” Herzog said.

 But members of the Israeli government slammed the day of protests.